Hereditary angioedema (HAE) is a rare, genetic disease that causes recurrent, unpredictable, and potentially

 How can HAE impact patients?

-HAE can impact the personal, social, and professional lives of patients and may hinder their ability to perform basic daily tasks, participate in social or professional events, travel, or even leave the house during HAE attacks.4Discover the impact
+Hereditary angioedema (HAE) can impact the personal, social, and professional lives of patients and may hinder their ability to perform basic daily tasks, participate in social or professional events, travel, or even leave the house during HAE attacks.5Discover the impact